Kona Earth - Our Story

 In their previous business, pro bono efforts such as Journeys for Good and American Companies Give Back have been the Wynns' way of promoting philanthropy and volunteerism.
 At Kona Earth, they set up "Care In Every Cup."

-One big equipment add-on is their JM Estrada roaster which allows them to micro-batch roast on site as opposed to outsourcing.
+One essential equipment add-on was their JM Estrada roaster which allows them to micro-batch roast on site as opposed to outsourcing.
 This offers them tremendous flexibility and supreme freshness when shipping their coffee farm-direct.

 The Wynns take an artisanal approach, nurturing Kona Earth coffee from crop to roast.
 They endeavor to create a superlative Kona coffee experience for their customers.

 Though Kona Earth isn't an organic farm, the Wynns implement sustainable farming methods wherever possible.
-As the previously mentioned solar-powered fans, these efforts include using water catchment and composting fruit and cacao remains to use in the orchard.
-Joanie also uses recyclable shipping materials where possible.
+These efforts include water catchment and composting fruit remains to use in the orchard.
+Joanie also uses recyclable shipping materials wherever possible.